 - Hexyz Force: Princess Irene wears white gloves with both her pimped out dresses.
 The adventuring one has a pair with blue edging.

 - In The Legend of Zelda, Princess Zelda didn't originally wear gloves with her puffy pink dress, but after the Costume Evolution her standard dress includes gloves ever since The Legend of Zelda: Ocarina of Time.
+Neither the ninja Shiek nor the pirate Tetra wear gloves, emphasizing this trope.

 - In Pokémon Gold and Silver and the remakes, Eusine wears a pair of stylish White Gloves to compliment his sharply dressed look.
 Combined with his Badass Cape, purple jacket and trousers plus his big red bowtie, he very much resembles a member of the aristocracy.